kitab-project-org/training-data/Isnads/README.md

   **NOTE:** When noting lines tagged, the first number includes the text you have reviewed and the second number the line after you have finished review.
 E.g. if you read and tagged lines 1100-1200, you would write [1100,1201].

   1. Save the json file.

+  1. **if you are reviewing an auto-tagged file:** Move the tagged file from the 'Autotags for review' folder to the 'Reviewed tags' folder.

 ### **Pushing back to GitHub**
   1. Go to gitbash, in gitbash go to the training-data folder